 Fall.
-3 credits.
+4 credits.
 Open to juniors, seniors, and graduate students.
 Prerequisites: CEH 110-111 or permission of instructor.
 Class packets on sale at Campus Store.

 T R 10:10-11:25.
-Staff.
+D. Lillard.
 Students are acquainted with the basic approaches to consumer policy and perform economic analyses of specific consumer policy issues.
 Three specific areas of policy intervention are addressed: externalities and public goods; anti-trust and regulation of "Natural" monopolies; and markets characterized by imperfect information.
-Policy discussions are reinforced through the use of specific realworld examples.
-Students are required to submit a research paper focusing on one specific area of policy intervention discussed in
+Policy discussions are reinforced through the use of specific real-world examples.
+Students are required to submit a research paper focusing on one specific area of policy intervention discussed in class.

-[CE&H 341 The Economics of Consumers' Housing Decisions
+[CE&H 341 The Economics of Consumers' Housing Decisions]